ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 It can never be assumed that some Issuers and some Transparency Services will not be corrupt.

 SCITT entities explicitly trust one another on the basis of their long-term identity, which maps to shorter-lived cryptographic credentials.
-A Verifier SHOULD validate a Transparent Statement originating from a given Issuer, registered at a given Transparency Service (both identified in the Verifier's local authorization policy) and would not depend on any other Issuer or Transparency Services.
+A Relying Party SHOULD validate a Transparent Statement originating from a given Issuer, registered at a given Transparency Service (both identified in the Relying Party's local authorization policy) and would not depend on any other Issuer or Transparency Services.

 Authorized supply chain actors (Issuers) cannot be stopped from producing Signed Statements including false assertions in their Statement payload (either by mistake or by corruption), but these Issuers can made accountable by ensuring their Signed Statements are systematically registered at a trustworthy Transparency Service.